bmihaljevic/bnclassify/README.md

 ![](man/figures/README-unnamed-chunk-2-1.png)

-After learning the network's parameters, you can use it to classify data.
+After learning the network’s parameters, you can use it to classify data.

 ``` r
 tn <- lp(tn, car, smooth = 0.01)